 Small or large volumes of samples?
 We have a block for you.
 The block is suitable for research, clinical and industrial labs.

-Select from the heat block in this category to get accurate and reliable heating with temperature stability of your samples for your lab applications.
+Choose from the heat block in this category to get accurate and reliable heating with temperature stability of your samples for your lab applications.
 With many options to choose from, you’ll find the perfect heating block for your sample size and type.

 Heating blocks, also known as block heaters, are lab equipment used to heat samples to specific temperatures such as iron.
-They consist of a source, usually an electric heating element and a block made of conductive material like aluminum alloy.
+They consist of a source, usually an electric heating element and a block of conductive material like aluminum alloy.
 The alloy block is designed to distribute heat evenly so the sample is heated uniformly.
 Uniform heating is critical for many lab applications including molecular biology, histology, clinical diagnostics, environmental testing and industrial processes.
 High quality materials like alloy ensures the heating blocks perform reliably and consistently making them a lab essential.

 Heating blocks have the following features: